Pro-Ed Media Logo From Pro-

 2. Will I get salary-increment credit for taking this course?

 Many accrediting institutions and school districts now offer such credit for online courses.
+(The Certificate of Completion for this online course is for 45 hrs.)

 First, ask your administration whether your school district offers "district credit" for some courses: credit for certain courses you take for salary increments thru your school district.
 Many school districts have a list of "approved courses" that may not necessarily have to be taken at a University.

-When you apply for credit for this course, you can tell your school that this online course is not only backed by Education World, but is also taught by a Professor Emeritus of an accredited university (About the Instructors), who is also a national consultant and author of a best selling Book and Training Video/CD on classroom management (Reviews).
+When you apply for credit for this course, you can tell your school that this online course is not only backed by Education World, but is also taught by a Professor Emeritus of an accredited university (About the Instructors), who is also a national consultant and author of a best selling Book and Training Video on classroom management (Reviews).
 In addition, this training set is used in over 400 school districts in the U.S., and in over 30 countries world-wide.

 Many prefer to take this online course much better than taking a traditional college credit course.This online course is done in seven weeks, not fourteen weeks.
 There is no traveling; this course is done completely online at home, at your own convenience, any time, any where.
 You do not have to be at your computer at a specific time.
 And, you do not have to try to explain your problems in the public arena of a college class, if the college class even allows you time for that.
 Instead, you can discuss your individual problems online in total privacy, with no one in the class ever knowing who you are.
 Also, in this online class, you are not in a college class of 25 or more, but in a class of only about 6 students for total individual attention.
 And, you do not work on a college curriculum; instead, you work on YOUR SPECIFIC concerns regarding classroom management and discipline problems with individual help from Prof. Howard Seeman.
 You do not work on "theories", but on real, actual classroom situations.
 And there are no abstract Research Papers or Exams.
 A better, more helpful, more practical course - and in half the time!
 You also get to share with other experienced educators the same concerns that you have, and to form an online support group for your work now and in the future.
 You receive not only Certification in Classroom Management Skills, but a personal reference letter attesting to your earned skills for your use on your job or for a new job from a well known national consultant and author in this field.
 Finally, this online course is often less expensive than the typical college general course on: "classroom management."
 For more info. about this go to: What is Wrong with Traditional Teacher Education.